5 Healthcare Real Estate Trends Shaping Facility Planning and Development

 Informally known as "the grey tsunami", this is driven by the U.S. Census Bureau prediction that 73 million baby boomers will be over 65 by 2030, with 10,000 boomers reaching this milestone daily.
 Additionally, longer life spans and historically low birth rates are expected to shift the age balance, with older adults projected to outnumber those under 18 by 2034 for the first time in U.S. history.

 Accordingly, REITs have shifted their focus toward segments with strong income growth, particularly in healthcare properties.
-S&P Global says, “In the fourth quarter of 2024, the healthcare segment posted the largest year-over-year gain in same-store NOI, with a median increase of 8.4%.
+S&P Global says, “the healthcare segment posted the largest year-over-year gain in same-store NOI, with a median increase of 8.4%.
 The healthcare segment also led the 2024 chart for same-store NOI, with an annual growth of 7.7%.

 Most noteworthy of all, this spending is being driven by five specific trends that paint the picture of an industry trying to answer this so-called tsunami with modern, sustainable practices.